cpfpengfei/VASP-Examples/General Notes.md

 ```

 ## Output Files
-CONTCAR
-- Position of the system after calculation
+stdout
+- Command line standard outputs will show each iteration, E total energy, and dE change of total energy;
+- The final E0 total ground state energy displayed
+- All these data are also written in the OSZICAR

 OSZICAR
 - Data of electronic steps and ionic steps

+CONTCAR
+- Position of the system after calculation (POSCAR after calculation)

 OUTCAR
 - Complete run output including the input data